Chinorea/gNB-EMC-dashboard/docs/UserGuide.md

 ### Operation & Usage

+**Q: My EdgeQ board won't generate a configuration file.
+What's wrong?**
+**A:** Ensure that `/opt/ste/bin/gnb_commission` exists and is executable.
+The EdgeQ commissioning process requires proper EdgeQ software installation.
+Check the commissioning logs in `/opt/webdashboard/logdump/` for detailed error information.

+**Q: Can I use the dashboard with multiple different board types simultaneously?**
+**A:** Yes, the frontend can connect to multiple backend instances running on different board types.
+The frontend calls the backend via REST APIs through the flask server.
+The backend handles the difference in board types

 **Q: How do I troubleshoot a node that won't start?**
 **A:**
 1. Navigate to the node's dashboard
 2. Check the logs for error messages
 3. Ensure the node is reachable on the network
-4. Try restarting using "Turn Off" followed by "Turn On"
+4. Try restarting using "Turn Off" followed by "Turn On".
+Make sure a physical hard reset is done.
 5. Contact support if issues persist

 **Q: Is my node configuration saved if I close the browser?**